This shop has been compensated by Collective Bias, Inc. and The Coca-Cola Company. All opinions are mine alone. #MyHonestTea #CollectiveBias

 In a smaller bowl or large measuring cup, whisk together maple syrup, olive oil, and vanilla extract until uniform.
 Pour over dry mixture and stir until well coated.

-Spread mixture out onto a baking sheet and bake for about 18 minutes.
+Spread mixture out onto a baking sheet and bake for about 15-18 minutes (mixture will no longer be glossy).
 While the granola bakes, crush apple chips into smaller, bite-sized pieces.

 Store granola in a ziploc bag or an airtight, sealed container.